bryhnguyen/Future_Of_Powerlifting_Analysis/technology.md

 Pandas for cleaning data and EDA and Tableau for analysis/visualization.

 ## Database Storage
-Postgres/pgAdmin for storing DB.
+Postgres/pgAdmin for managing DB and an AWS S3 Bucket for storage of the dataset.

 ## Machine Learning
-ScikitLearn
+Combination of Scikit-Learn, SciPy, Keras, and TensorFlow.

 ## Dashboard
 Flask and D3.js.
 Dashboard will be hosted on Github Pages.